vittorioromeo/bcs_thesis/source/00_title_summaries/04_acknowledgements.md

 * **Adam Martin**, founder of [t-machine.org](http://t-machine.org/) and of the [Entity Systems wiki](http://entity-systems.wikidot.com/), who reviewed *Part 1* of this thesis.
 His articles and his feedback have been extremely valuable.

+* **Jackie Kay**, for reviewing a draft version of the complete thesis, providing feedback and constructive criticism.

 * **Tom Pollard**, creator of [the Markdown template](https://github.com/tompollard/phd_thesis_markdown) used for this document.

 * **Christophe Delord**, developer of [pp](https://github.com/CDSoft/pp), who quickly answered my issue reports and feature requests.